Learn How to Stop Thieves From Taking Your Outdoor Gear

-Many late-model vehicles come with alloy wheels and low-profile tires (there's a shorter distance between the rim and the tread).
-Because the rim rides so close to the pavement, shops are seeing a dramatic increase in the number of bent alloy wheels.
+Many late-model vehicles come with alloy wheels and low-profile tires (there’s a shorter distance between the rim and the tread).
+Because the rim rides so close to the pavement, shops now see many more bent alloy wheels than before the low-profile tires became popular.
 Since new factory wheels cost upward of $300 each, vehicle owners usually opt for a used wheel from a recycling yard.
-And that's creating a shortage of used alloy wheels.
+And that’s creating a shortage of used alloy wheels.

 Foil Trailer Thieves